Medical Science (MEDS)

 Prereqs: Admission to the University of Washington School of Medicine WWAMI Program

 Comprehensive introduction to the fundamentals of the immune system, microbiology, infectious diseases, inflammation and repair.
 Topics covered include the pathogenesis and immunity of infectious disease, immunodeficiencies, hypersensitivity, autoimmunity, and the basis of immunologic diagnostics.
 Integrates relevant principles of anatomy, pathology, and pharmacology and medicine in society.
-Pass/Fail only.
+Graded Pass/Fail.
+Typically Offered: Fall.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program